 Lawrence, No. 4 Clemson rout No. 2 Notre Dame for ACC title

+''All we had to do was take care of business after that,'' Lawrence said about the loss in South Bend. ''We remember fans running off the field and getting in our face.
+You remember those images and keep those things in your head.''

-Lawrence threw long scoring passes to Amari Rodgers and E.J Williams in the first half to help the Tigers (10-1) avenge a 47-40 double-overtime loss at Norte Dame — with Lawrence sidelined because of the coronavirus — to lock up a spot in the College Football Playoff for the sixth straight season.
+Lawrence, who didn't play in the first meeting because the coronavirus, threw long scoring passes to Amari Rodgers and E.J Williams in the first half to help the Tigers (10-1) lock up a spot in the College Football Playoff for the sixth straight season.

 Lawrence, the game MVP and presumptive No. 1 pick in the NFL draft, overcame an early interception on a tipped ball to complete 25 of 36 passes for 322 yards.
 He ran 14 times for 90 yards, with a 34-yard touchdown scamper.